Snergster/virl_packet/README.md

 6. `cd keys`

-7. copy your current salt keys into the keys directory, and set the permissions as follows:
+7. copy your current salt keys into the keys directory and set the permissions, using the commands

    `sudo cp /etc/salt/pki/minion/minion.pem .`